-A box jellyfish is a potentially lethal marine animal found in the southern hemisphere’s Pacific Ocean.
-Steer clear of box jellyfish, as their stings can cause serious and sometimes fatal symptoms in a matter of minutes.
+You should steer clear of a box jellyfish.
+The marine animal’s sting can cause serious and sometimes fatal symptoms in a matter of minutes.

-The box jellyfish is difficult to see in the water because it’s translucent.
-It’s also an intentional swimmer, unlike most jellyfish that drift in the water.
+- The box jellyfish is difficult to see in the water because it’s translucent.

 Read on to learn more about box jellyfish stings, their treatment, and more.